 The Company has consistently applied the same accounting policies in all periods presented.
-These consolidated financial statements were approved by the board of directors on February 25, 2016.
+These consolidated financial statements were approved by the board of directors on February 22, 2017.

-Notes to the consolidated financial statements For the Years Ended October 31, 2015 and 2014 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements Years Ended October 31, 2016 and 2015 (Expressed in Canadian Dollars)